trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 Present Michelle: [type your questions here]
 ```

-This is again using a few shot prompt, just now with added context.
 The author does note that diary entries can reach the token limit.
 In this case you could pick a select few entries or try to summarize several entries.

 ## Implementation